 Embedding Thinking Skills and High Levels of Pupil Involvement

-We encourage the children to ask, as well as answer, scientific questions in order to make sense of the world and develop their understanding of the scientific processes that are vital to all of our lives and to the future well-being and prosperity of the world we live in.
+Through the teaching of science, we aim to stimulate creative thinking curiosity regarding how and why things happen in the way they do.
+Through enquiry, pupils develop a deeper understanding of the scientific processes and technologies that are vital to all of our lives and the future well-being and prosperity of the ever-changing world in which we live.